trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 - Know your OnlyKey PIN
 - Know your master password

-What is needed to use challenge-response feature?
+What is needed to use the challenge-response feature?
 No setup is required, OnlyKey generates a private key for HMAC SHA1 automatically when the device is first configured.
 Just create a KeePassXC database and do the following:
 - Select "Add additional protection"
 - Select "Add YubiKey Challenge-Response"